Configure downstream HTTP/3

 Some load balancers like Google Cloud's External Load Balancer may need sessionAffinity: ClientIP depending on the load balancer settings to track QUIC (HTTP/3) connections correctly.
 Please refer to your load balancers documentation to check if this is needed.

-Exposing Airlock Microgateway with Service of type NodePort will currently break the advertisement of HTTP/3 via the alt-svc header because the port from the header does not necessarily match the nodePort.
+• Exposing Microgateway with a Service of type nodePort will break the advertisement of HTTP/3 via the alt-svc header because the port announced in the header may not match the assigned nodePort.